 6 Tips to Create an Ambassador Program for Your Nonprofit

-To ensure your ambassador program gets up and running quickly and yields a high return on investment, we’ll explore these top tips:
+To ensure your ambassador program gets up and running quickly and yields a high return on investment, we’ll explore top tips for developing an effective program.

 1. Identify the right recruits.